shapeshed/shapeshed.com/content/posts/moving_your_online_identity.md

-{
-  "title": "Moving your online identity",
-  "date": "2007-07-30T00:00:00+01:00",
++++
+date = "2007-07-30T00:00:00+01:00"
-  "description": "I have recently moved house.
+description = "I have recently moved house.
 Updating my online identity has been a tedious and time consuming task.
-A change in approach to managing online identity is desperately required. ", "tags": [
+A change in approach to managing online identity is desperately required. " tags = ["Opinion"] title = "Moving your online identity"

-    "Opinion"
-  ]
-}
++++

 ## I have moved!